You are now leaving Centuria Australia

 Laura lives life to the fullest and when she isn’t working, she’s hiking, kayaking or surfing with her family.
-However, after reading about the challenges of estate planning, she’s decided to be proactive in how her own estate is planned out.
+However, after reading about the challenges of estate planning, she’s decided to be proactive.

-This is why Laura chose Centuria LifeGoals, the simple, flexible and tax efficient investment solution giving investors greater control in how they plan their estates.
+This is why Laura chose Centuria LifeGoals, the simple, flexible and tax efficient investment solution giving investors greater control in how they plan their estate planning.

 If you don’t properly plan out your estate, there could be real impacts for both your loved ones and the value of the inheritance.
 For instance, a lack of clear instructions could mean your estate is wrongly distributed with your intended beneficiaries missing out.

 If your loved ones had to collate and source your assets, or even dispute their ownership, they may face high legal fees.
 This can also lead to lengthy delays and in some cases there may be tax implications as well.
 Fortunately, Centuria LifeGoals has been structured to give you a simple, flexible and tax efficient way to invest while also effectively arranging your estate for your loved ones.